jameskimmel/ZFS/The problem with RAIDZ.md

 For Proxmox we mostly don't use datasets though.
 We use VMs with RAW disks that are stored on a Zvol.
 For Zvols and their fixed volblocksize, it gets more complicated.

 In the early days, the default volblocksize was 8k and it was recommended to turn off compression.
+Until very recently (2024) Proxmox used 8k with compression as default.
 Nowadays, it is recommended to enable compression and the current default is 16k since v2.2.
 Some people in the forum even recommend going as high as 64k on SSDs.

 In theory, you wanna have writes that exactly match your volblocksize.